dogada/metajs/doc/src/documents/index.html.md

     .attr "r" #(Math.sqrt (* %1 scale)))
 ```

-#### Macroses
+#### Macros

-To define a macros you can use standard Lisp syntax-quote, unquote and unquote-splicing:
+To define a macro you can use standard Lisp syntax-quote, unquote and unquote-splicing:

 ```lisp
 (defmacro when (x & code)